 As you get older, you may face more health conditions and take more medications.
-As your body ages, it changes physically, which can affect how medications work.1 Here are some tips to help you prevent any potential issues with your medications:
+As your body ages, it changes physically, which can affect how medications work.

-- Make a list of all the medications you take.2
+- Make a list of all the medications you take.

 - You should include the name, how many doses to take and how frequently, what the medication is prescribed for and who prescribed it.
 This information should be updated at least once every year.